hedgeserv/ember-table-addon-demo-app/README.md

 * put chromedriver on system path
 * `ember serve -e ci`
 * `pip install -r python-webdriver-tests/requirements.txt`
-* `nosetests`

-### Running Webdriver Tests with lettuce in BDD

-All relies have been added requirements.txt

 * `lettuce python-webdriver-tests/features`
 * if you want to generate report as .xml file, please use `lettuce python-webdriver-tests/features --with-xunit`